decentraland/communications-server/README.md

 ## Copyright info

-This repository is protected with a standard Apache 2 licence.
+This repository is protected with a standard Apache 2 license.
 See the terms and conditions in the [LICENSE](https://github.com/decentraland/communications-server/blob/master/LICENSE) file.